dymmond/edgy/docs/migrations/discovery.md

 ## Auto-Discovery

-If you’re familiar with frameworks like Django, you might know how `manage.py` serves as a command-line interface for running internal commands.
-While Edgy doesn’t work exactly the same way, it does attempt to automatically detect the appropriate application and will raise an error if none is found or if neither an [environment variable](#environment-variables) nor `--app` is provided.
+If you're familiar with frameworks like Django, you might know how `manage.py` serves as a command-line interface for running internal commands.
+While Edgy doesn't work exactly the same way, it does attempt to automatically detect the appropriate application and will raise an error if none is found or if neither an [environment variable](#environment-variables) nor `--app` is provided.

 **Auto-discovery serves as an alternative to manually specifying `--app` or setting the `EDGY_DEFAULT_APP` environment variable.**